techgrounds/cloud-assignments-E28MS/Assignments/Fundamentals/Security/Network Detection.md

 ##  Learning/Reflection
-On my research to complete this assignment, I came accross from ChatGPT which stated that it's illegal to scan networks without proper authorisation, which made me wonder about all the legislation that governs data security in Europe.
-This is an area that I have to develop and explore further.
+On my research to complete this assignment, I came accross information from ChatGPT which stated that it's illegal to scan networks without proper authorisation, which made me wonder about all the legislation that governs data security in Europe.
+This is an area that I have to develop and explore further as I find it very interesting and it gives structure to how businesses will structure their documentation, communication and procedures in case of cyber security breaches.
+I anticipate that learning more about the legislation around European Data Protection and Cyber security will provide a good framework to understand this side of the tech industry.